About

 From 2005 to 2010, Hajo Schüler was a permanent faculty member at drama department at University of the Arts in Berlin, where he teaches movement, mask and performing.

-As a teacher he worked further at Folkwang University of the Arts Essen, Otto-Falckenberg-Schule Munich, Hochschule für Musik Stuttgart, London International School of Performing Arts, Universidad Carlos III Madrid, Accademia dei Filodrammatici Milano and others.
+As guest professor he worked further at Folkwang University of the Arts Essen, Otto-Falckenberg-Schule Munich, Hochschule für Musik Stuttgart, London International School of Performing Arts, Universidad Carlos III Madrid, Accademia dei Filodrammatici Milano and others.

-He wrote the book “What can be seen”, published by Almada Festival Lisbon in 2019.
+He is author of “What can be seen”, published by Almada Festival Lisbon in 2019.

 Selection of awards: Prix Spécial de la Jury Festival Mimos, Off Critic Prize Avignon, Audience Award Festival Almada, Audience Award euro-scene Leipzig, Schwerter Kleinkunstpreis, Grand Prix de la Jury Festival Angers, tz Rose, AZ Stern, Monica-Bleibtreu-Award for best comedy.